 Total Housing Stock

-The total housing stock can be broken down into the following tenures: Council owned 21%; Private rented 16%; Owner occupied 57%; Housing Association/Registered Social Landlords 6%.
+The total housing stock can be broken down into the following tenures: Owner occupied 50%; Council rented 20%; Private rented 23%; Housing Association/Registered Social Landlords 7%.

-Whilst Gateshead's housing stock has been improving, it is predicted that 9% of the total stock is likely to fail the Housing Health & Rating System (HHSRS).
+Whilst the condition of Gateshead's housing stock overall has been improving, it is estimated that 8% of the total stock is likely to fail the Housing Health & Rating System (HHSRS).
 Private rented stock is most likely to fail (11%) followed by Owner occupied (10%) and then Social rented (7%).
-Whilst there are many hazards within homes, by far the most prevalant reasons for homes failing the HHSRS in Gateshead, are excess cold (threats to health from low indoor temperature); and presence of hazards likely to cause falls.
+Whilst there are many hazards within homes, by far the most prevalent reasons for homes failing the HHSRS in Gateshead, are excess cold (threats to health from low indoor temperature); and presence of hazards likely to cause falls.

 Private Rented Sector

-In 2016 approximately 14,600 (16%) of the borough's homes were in the private rented sector.
-In Gateshead this sector grew by 70% between 2001 and 2011 (much higher than the national rate of growth), but this rate of growth appears to be reducing.
-The main reasons for the significant increase in this sector are an increase in buy to let as investment and the decline in people's ability to afford to own their own home.
-The highest concentrations of private rented stock are in Saltwell and Bridges wards.
-Demand for private rented properties may increase again in light of the impact of recent Government policy changes and measures that are expected to lead to a reduction in the supply of social housing.
-The proportion of households living in private rented accommodation in Gateshead is still lower than the England average.
+The private rented sector (PRS) has grown significantly over the last ten years and is playing an increasingly important role in meeting our housing demand and needs.
+In 2019 approximately 22,100 (23%) of the Borough's homes were in the private rented sector.
+In Gateshead this sector grew by 70% between 2001 and 2011 (much higher than the national rate of growth), but this rate of growth has since slowed.
+The main reasons for the significant increase in this sector were an increase in buy to let as investment and the decline in people's ability to afford to own their own home.
+The highest concentrations of private rented stock are in Saltwell and Bridges wards, with rates of approximately 34%.
+Demand for private rented properties has been sustained in part due to the impact of the Government's austerity measures on earnings and incomes, and Government policy measures that continue to result in a reduction in the supply of social housing.
+Nevertheless, the proportion of households living in private rented accommodation in Gateshead is still lower than the England average.

 Social Rented Sector

-In 2016 approximately 25,100 (27%) of the borough's homes were in the social rented sector.
-This is made up of 19,900 Council owned properties and 5,200 Housing Association/Registered Social Landlord properties.
-In Gateshead this sector declined by 6% between 2001 and 2011 and continues to decline.
-Despite a reduction of around 5,000 Council owned properties over this period, there is still a significantly higher proportion in Gateshead compared to the North East and England averages.
+In 2019 approximately 25,500 (27%) of the Borough's homes were in the social rented sector.
+This is made up of 19,300 Council owned properties and approximately 6,200 Housing Association/Registered Social Landlord properties.
+Whilst there has been some recent growth in the housing stock of private Registered Social Providers there continues to be a reduction in Council stock, primarily due to the continuation of Right-to-buy.
+Despite this reduction there is still a significantly higher proportion of social housing in Gateshead compared to the North East and England averages.

-Whilst the condition of social housing has improved over recent years to meet the Government's decent homes targets, the Government's July 2015 Budget, and subsequent Government measures and ongoing commitments, including extension of Right-to-buy, the requirement to reduce social rents by 1% p/a, and changes to social housing funding models, will lead to radical changes in the sector, put at risk the ability of social housing providers to maintain the decent homes standard across their stock, and lead to further decline in supply.
+Whilst the condition of social housing has improved over recent years to meet the Government's decent homes targets, the impact of the Government's austerity measures and ongoing policy commitments, including Right-to-buy, the requirement to reduce social rents by 1% p/a, and changes to social housing funding models, has put at risk the ability of social housing providers to maintain the decent homes standard across their stock.

-On the basis of the projected population increase and changes in the household size in Gateshead, it is expected that there is a need to plan for approximately 11,000 new homes between 2010 and 2030.
+On the basis of projected population increase and changes in the household size in Gateshead, the Council's Local Plan [Core Strategy and Urban Core Plan for Gateshead and Newcastle] has identified the need to plan for approximately 11,000 new homes between 2010 and 2030.

-There is also a need to develop new specialist housing to meet the requirements of specific groups, including people with disabilities, dementia, young people leaving care and homeless people with complex needs.
+There is also a need to develop new specialist housing to meet the requirements of specific groups, including older people, people with disabilities, children requiring care, young people leaving care, and people with mental ill-health and multiple and complex needs.
+The Council continues to keep under review the need for specialist and supported accommodation, and the current assessment is summarised in its Market Position Statement 2019-2020.

-Although Gateshead has a relatively high supply of social and affordable rented properties, and benefits from lower house prices than many areas, it suffers from a lower income-to-price ratio than the regional or national averages:
+Gateshead has a relatively high supply of social housing, at social rent and affordable rent, and benefits from lower house prices than many areas.
+Itbenefits from a lower earnings to house price value ratio when compared with regional or national averages: Nevertheless:

 - 42.4% of single income, 'concealed' households in Gateshead (that is a family living within a multi-family household e.g. a family living with parents/grandparents) earn below the income level (£15,200 p/a) required to purchase one of the lowest value 1 bed flats (£47,500 - £74,950).